ayushShukla2006/Purchase_system/README.md

 # Inventory Management System with GST Support

 *A College Project – Integrated Purchase & Sales Management System for India*

 ---

 ## 📘 About the Project

-**Inventory Management System** is a desktop-based application built as a **college project** to demonstrate practical understanding of:
+**Inventory Management System** is a desktop-based application built as a **college project** to demonstrate practical understanding of how real businesses structure their data and workflows.

+The focus of this project is not government portal automation, but **clean transactional accounting**:

-- GUI development using Python Tkinter
+* GUI development using Python Tkinter
-- Relational database design with SQLite
+* Relational database design with SQLite
-- Real-world business workflows
+* Real-world purchase & sales workflows
-- Modular software architecture
+* Modular software architecture
-- Indian GST (Goods and Services Tax) compliance

-The application simulates how a small business manages its **inventory, purchases, sales, goods receipt, and billing** using a local database and a graphical interface with comprehensive GST support.
+* **GST-aware accounting design for India**

+The system models how GST is **captured, stored, and summarized** inside a business before filing, rather than attempting to automate statutory filing itself.

-This project is intended for **educational purposes**, not for production or commercial deployment.
+This project is intended strictly for **educational and architectural demonstration purposes**, not for production or commercial deployment.

 ---

 ## 🎯 What This Project Is For

-The main objective of this project is to model a **basic ERP-style system** where different departments interact with shared data:
+The objective of this project is to model a **mini ERP-style system** where different departments interact with shared, GST-aware data.

-- **Purchase Department** - Manages suppliers, purchase orders, and goods receipt
+* **Purchase Department** records purchases and captures *Input GST*
-- **Sales Department** - Handles customers, sales orders, and invoicing
+* **Sales Department** records sales and captures *Output GST*
-- **Inventory Control** - Tracks stock levels and alerts for low inventory
+* **Inventory Control** reflects only physically accepted stock

-It demonstrates how data flows through an integrated business system:
+The system demonstrates how value (and tax) flows through a business:

 **Items → Purchase Orders → Goods Receipt → Inventory → Sales Orders → Invoices → Reports**

+GST is treated as **data captured at the transaction level**, not as a value reconstructed later.

 ---

 ## 🛠 Technologies Used

-- **Python 3** - Core programming language
+* **Python 3** – Core programming language
-- **Tkinter / ttk** - GUI framework for desktop interface
+* **Tkinter / ttk** – GUI framework for desktop interface
-- **SQLite3** - Embedded relational database
+* **SQLite3** – Embedded relational database
-- Modular architecture with separate Python modules for different business functions
+* Modular architecture with separate Python modules for different business functions

 ---